xteve-project/xTeVe-Documentation/en/configuration.md

 - **Location for the temporary files:** Path in which the temporary files are stored.

 - **Image caching:** All required images from the XMLTV files are downloaded and saved.
 Enables faster EPG queries by the client.

+- **Replace missing program images:** If there is no poster in the XMLTV file, the channel logo will be used.

 #### Streaming
 - **Stream Buffer:** When the buffer is enabled, only xTeVe connects to the streaming server and forwards the video data to the clients unchanged. xTeVe monitors all client connections and allows re-streaming, so that multiple clients can request the same stream and it is only one connection to the provider.